jhumelsine/jhumelsine.github.io/_posts/2026-05-05-ai-and-developer.md

 CRAP - https://testing.googleblog.com/2011/02/this-code-is-crap.html

 Use agents to find the signal from the noise in log files.
 Connects to observability.
 See: https://x.com/unclebobmartin/status/2047679611752862121

+Dave Farily new AI playlist - https://www.youtube.com/watch?v=8WJ1XVBh8NA&list=PLwLLcwQlnXBxEN_e5gfzfKmUS9XW2U8Jz

+What about an agent that represents the user?
+It could use the product and provide feedback.
+It wouldn't be a pass/fail test.
+It would be a sounding board.
+I don't know if one could prompt a user well enough to make this useful, but it feels like an interesting idea.